HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

   - [ ] Users can sort search results by *at least* one structured field (e.g. award date, title, etc.)
   - [ ] All of the search features available in the UI are also available via the API, and vice versa
   - [ ] Search criteria are reflected in the URL so that users can bookmark or share the link to a given set of search results
-  - [ ] Users can access the corresponding grants.gov page for an opportunity they find on simpler.grants.gov via link on the search results or opportunity listing page
+  - [ ] Users can access the corresponding grants.gov page for an opportunity they find on simpler.grants.gov via link on the search results

 ### Proposed metrics for measuring goals/value/definition of done
 <!-- Required -->